AVsitterPlus/avsitterplus.github.io/pages/avsitterplus/avsitterplus_prop.md

 {% include important.html content="The AVP_menu script can be used in any prim that does *NOT* include the AVP_sit, AVP_root or AVP_root-security scripts." %}

-As with the AVP_sit scripts, AVP_menu is controlled by an AVpos notecard.
-AVP_menu allows BUTTON, TOMENU, MENU, TEXT and MTYPE 3 from the [Notecard Commands](/avsitterplus_avpos.html#notecard-commands) to be used to create menus and also reacts to the [90005 link message](/avsitterplus_scripting.html#link-messages-to-send) in the same way as the AVP_sit scripts.
+As with the AVP_sit scripts, AVP_menu is controlled by an AVP_Positions notecard.
+AVP_menu allows BUTTON, TOMENU, MENU, TEXT and MTYPE 3 from the [Notecard Commands](/avsitterplus_avp_positions.html#notecard-commands) to be used to create menus and also reacts to the [90005 link message](/avsitterplus_scripting.html#link-messages-to-send) in the same way as the AVP_sit scripts.

 To add props to a prim using AVP_menu:

 1. Drop the following into the prim:
   - AVP_menu script
   - AVP_prop script
-  - AVpos notecard
+  - AVP_Positions notecard
   - Your prepared prop objects
 2. Touch the prim, choose [OWNER] to enter the owner menu.
 3. Choose [NEW] from the menu, then choose your prop object from the menu.